-Proposal Position 25.
-Trade obligations under MEAs can cover a wide spectrum of possibilities, ranging from trade bans to notification procedures or labelling requirements.
-For the purpose of illustration and discussion, the EU has identified four categories of measures arising from trade obligations.
-These are listed below.
-Some examples of MEAs are given in order to provide a better illustration of "trade obligations".
-They do not cover trade measures applied exclusively vis-à-vis non-Parties. • Trade measures explicitly provided for and mandatory under MEAs: this is the case in CITES where trade in some species threatened with extinction which are or may be affected by trade (listed in Appendix I) can only be permitted in exceptional cases, and trade in other species which may become extinct unless trade in these species is subject to strict regulation in order to avoid utilisation incompatible with their survival (listed in Appendix II) requires an export permit or a re-export certificate.
+Proposal Position • Trade measures explicitly provided for and mandatory under MEAs: this is the case in CITES where trade in some species threatened with extinction which are or may be affected by trade (listed in Appendix I) can only be permitted in exceptional cases, and trade in other species which may become extinct unless trade in these species is subject to strict regulation in order to avoid utilisation incompatible with their survival (listed in Appendix II) requires an export permit or a re-export certificate.
 This is also the case in the Stockholm Convention on Persistent Organic Pollutants (POPs) which will inter alia prohibit the import and export of certain POPs with some exceptions such as their environmentally sound disposal or a specific use/purpose, such as insecticides, on the request of some Parties.
-The same applies to the Cartagena Protocol on Biosafety as regards obligatory advanced informed agreement procedure for the first shipment of living modified organisms. • Trade measures not explicitly provided for nor mandatory under the MEA itself but consequential of the "bbligation de résultat" of the MEA.
-This category covers cases where an MEA identifies a list of potential policies and measures that Parties could implement to meet their obligations. • Trade measures not identified in the MEA which has only an "obligation de résultai" but that Parties could decide to implement in order to comply with their obligations.
+The same applies to the Cartagena Protocol on Biosafety as regards obligatory advanced informed agreement procedure for the first shipment of living modified organisms. • Trade measures not explicitly provided for nor mandatory under the MEA itself but consequential of the "obligation de résultat" of the MEA.
+This category covers cases where an MEA identifies a list of potential policies and measures that Parties could implement to meet their obligations. • Trade measures not identified in the MEA which has only an "obligation de résultat" but that Parties could decide to implement in order to comply with their obligations.
 In contrast to the previous category, the MEA does not list potential policies and measures so countries have greater scope as regards the exact nature of the measures they might decide to deploy to reach the objectives of the MEA. • Trade measures not required in the MEA but which Parties can decide to implement if the MEA contains a general provision stating that parties can adopt stringent measures in accordance with international law.
-This is the case with the Montreal Protocol (Art.
-2.11) and PIC (Art.
-15.4).
+This is the case with the Montreal Protocol (Article 2.11) and PIC (Article 15.4).
 In some cases, the MEA may explicitly recognize the right of Members to apply specific trade measures.
 26. The EU considers that the above categories have to be analysed in detail in order to determine where any cut-off point (or points) between "specific" and "non-specific" trade obligations exist.
+27. The EU welcomes the work carried out by the CTE Secretariat in cooperation with several MEAs Secretariats and considers that document WT/CTE/W/160/Rev.1 "Matrix on Trade Measures Pursuant to Selected MEAs" provides valuable input for WTO Members' reflection on this aspect of the issue."
+"28.
+As a point of departure it is worth recalling the fact that any specific trade obligation in an MEA is negotiated and agreed by consensus in a multilateral context and that this should be, in principle, a guarantee against discriminatory and protectionist action"